Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 **3. Influence the atmosphere and ethos of these communities because of “over-tourism” (i.e. too many visitors) (Gallagher, 2021).**

-**Problem Statement**

-Airbnb hosts are fuelling the impacts mentioned above by renting out their residential properties as illegal short-term rentals.
+**Problem Statement: Airbnb hosts are fuelling the impacts mentioned above by renting out their residential properties as illegal short-term rentals.**

 ## Table of Contents
 [**Overall Flow Model**](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling#overall-flow-model)